Brightburn: Critical response

+Possible sequel

 In May 2019, director David Yarovesky stated that upon the film potentially being a success, the universe of Brightburn would be expanded upon.
 In a later interview with Collider, Yarovesky confirmed that the film's credits making reference to a half-man/half-sea creature terrorizing the seas, Rainn Wilson's character Frank Darbo / The Crimson Bolt from Super, and a powerful witch who chokes her victims with a rope was intended to set up a sequel, in addition noting that an alternate ending to the film featured Emmie Hunter's "Caitlyn—[ending] with her in a lab fastening a robot arm on her broken arm, and her just pissed off", as well as mentioning "tons" of other such endings as having been discussed, as well as stating that "[i]f we were to expand the Brightburn universe in other installments and in other ways, we would probably be doing it in the exact same way, in total secrecy and then drop a cinematic trailer at some point that kind of teases what that new direction may be".

-In June 2019, producer James Gunn stated that discussion of a potential sequel was happening, but he was busy writing and directing DC Extended Universe (DCEU) film The Suicide Squad and the Marvel Cinematic Universe (MCU) film Guardians of the Galaxy Vol. 3.
+In June 2019, James Gunn stated that discussion of a potential sequel was happening, but he was busy writing and directing Guardians of the Galaxy Vol. 3, as well as the DC Extended Universe (DCEU) film The Suicide Squad (2021).
 In August 2019, Jackson A. Dunn stated in an interview with Screen Rant that he would be interested in reprising his role as Brandon Breyer.
 In addition, Dunn said he would like to see up-and-coming actors being cast in lead roles in potential future films.

 In April 2024, Gunn expressed doubt that a sequel would happen due to rights issues with the H Collective.